johnny603/github-chapter-2-contributions/README.md

 Hi, my name is LordBadra This was added on 03/17/2025 🎶

 Hi, my name is Mattia!
-This was added on 17/03/2025 🏕
+This was added on 17/03/2025 🏕 Hi!
+My name is Johnny Santamaria!
+This was added on 22-03-2025 ⚡